-Avid Media Composer 4 review
+Avid Media Composer 4 full review

 The biggest news with Media Composer 4 is that it can mix media formats much more freely.
 It’s now possible to combine virtually any frame rate and resolution on the same timeline.
 However, this is something most self-respecting, non-linear editors – particularly Grass Valley’s Edius and Apple’s Final Cut Pro – have been doing for some time.

 Media Composer now has the facility to mix frame rates, which Avid calls ‘Mix and Match’.
 This could lead to undesirable results, such as jerkiness, as different frame rates clash with the underlying rate used by the project.
 Nonetheless, it’s an important feature, particularly when you have to use footage that’s already been shot, regardless of whether uniform frame rates have been used.

 Thanks to Avid taking its sweet time to deliver the feature, Media Composer 4 doesn’t have the same problems with mixing frame rates that some of its rivals do.
 Avid claims mixing can be done in real time and with much higher quality.
 Instead of simply dropping frames or applying a quality-reducing pull-down to conform the rate, each clip has an effect called Motion Adapter, which is applied automatically when you add it to the timeline.
 This uses frame blending to ensure motion is as smooth as possible at the target rate of the project.